 Propensity models likelihood – response models predictive analytics

 Here’s how it works: the model watched each individual as a stand-alone entity.
-No reference to “people who bought that also bought this” is done, as it is irrelevant to your individual consumer.
+No reference to “people who bought that also bought this” is made, as it is irrelevant to your consumer.
 However what is significant and of utmost importance is what actions that individual takes when resulting in purchase.

 If they check something out 3 times, only purchase on a Tuesday, only purchase if they look at something 5 times etc, all unique to that individual alone.
 Exactly like a “tell” in poker.
-It perpetuates throughout their lifetime and the algorithm learns that individual’s behaviour pattern, indeed matures with them perpetually.
+It perpetuates throughout their lifetime and the algorithm learns that an individual’s behaviour pattern, indeed matures with them perpetually.
 Once you’re armed with this data, you have a heightened likelihood of a successful return from each prospective customer.

 Predicting the Likelihood to Buy for First-Time Buyers